Manodevi/food-app/README.md

   1. Header
   2. Meals - MealsList, MealsListItem
   3. Cart - Updating header cart correspond to number of items added from meals list.

-With Hooks
+  4. Checkout - Filling customer details and make order

+Custom Hooks - Checkout form validation

+State Management - **Context API**
-  1. useReducer - for mainting states for cart items - no.of items, id of the item and total price
+  App level state for cart items - no.of items, id of the item and total price Different actions - add, remove, clear

-  2. useState - for printing error message for user to inform max and valid no. of quantities to add
+Backend as **Firebase** - to retrieve data and placing order